-I love the floor lamp in this small living space.
+Floor lamps look great in this small living space.
 The coffee tables can easily be moved around to serve as side tables as well.

 #2 Keep Your Furniture Neutral

-#3 Make It A Multi Purpose Room
+#3 Make It A Multi-Purpose Room

 This room serves as a home office, a living room, and storage.
 I love the little ottoman.
 It doesn’t take up a lot of room and serves as extra seating or a footrest.
-Check out the coffee table with built in storage-smart!
+Check out the coffee table with built-in storage-smart!

 #4 Choose Furniture Strategically